 The above snapshot depicts that I have removed the double quotes from the string “Hello, Linuxsimply!” using the ‘tr’ command.

-Case 2: Removing Single Quotes From String Using “tr” Command in Bash
+Case 2: Remove Single Quotes from String

 As the ‘tr’ command works on a character-by-character basis, when you specify the single quotes, it replaces all occurrences of single quotes with an empty string.